danialgoodwin/android-global-overlay/README.md

 `GlobalOverlayService` will handle everything else, including closing the overlay view when the `Service` is destroyed.

-The library `GlobalOverlayService` has a few more features available:
+The library class `GlobalOverlayService` has a few more features available:
 - In the above sample, where the `OnClickListener` is passed in as an argument, there's an overloaded method that also allows an `OnLongClickListener` and `OnOverlayRemoveListener`.
 (Note: OnLongClickListener isn't implemented yet.)
 - Change what the "remove view" looks like by overriding `onGetRemoveView()`.
 - You can remove the overlay without destroying the `Service` by calling `removeOverlayView(View)` with the same view you used in `addOverlayView(View)`.